-During normal operations, 2 Mile, Joe Davis, Adobe, Desert View, and Ocotillo will have at least one (1) Regional Manager available by phone, one (1) Lifeguard Supervisor on site, and (1) Lifeguard minimum - (2) Lifeguards maximum at each pool depending on available staffing.
+During normal operations, Del Mar District Office will have at least one (1) Regional Manager available by phone, one (1) Lifeguard Supervisor on site, and a minimum of one (1) lifeguard and maximum of two (2) lifeguards present at each pool/facility.
 The lifeguard supervisor will be on location and will commute between each aquatic facility throughout the day.
-The manager will have oversight of the entire operation.
+The Regional Manager will have oversight of the entire operation.
 Each pool will have a small first aid supply on hand.